ithisted/SBDataScience/README.md

 # DataScience
-Data Sciene Projects and Exercises for the Springboard Data Science Track
+Data Science Projects and Exercises for the Springboard Data Science Track